There is breaking news out there, ladies and gentlemen.

 It was relentless.

-It finally worked, and then there was a confluence of events, not the least of which was Name McCain.
+And then there was a confluence of events, not the least of which was named McCain.

-Something as silly as the American people are tired of a president who sounds like a dumb cowboy versus this Erudite.
+Something as silly as the American people are tired of a president who sounds like a dumb cowboy versus this erudite, how did Schumer describe him or Biden describe him?

-Hadn't done diddly squat, but boy sound smart.
+Hadn't done diddly squat, but boy, sounds smart.

 They had convinced the population that the whole world hated us, that we were at risk and it was because the world hated us and so forth.